barbarer/py4e-int/_sources/objects/fl-toggle-cls.rst

-Practice
+Practice Problems
 -----------------------------------------------------

-Please try to solve each of the following problems.
-This practice is **ungraded**.
+Please answer the following problems to the best of your ability without any outside help.
+You can stop working on question after you worked on it for about five minutes without solving it.

 Please do not ask for external help and try your best to finish it!